gfagerlind/jenkins-opinionated/README.md

 Ie. the check, gate and post-merge all share resources and you decide on how to prioritize between them.

 [Here](libs/NodeWithPriority.groovy)
-### consistent definition of CI activities between check, gate and post-merge
-Eg. so you feel confident that what worked in check will work in gate, what worked in gate will work in post-merge, and what has been tested to work in post-merge will untouched work in check.
 ### dynamic resources and queues
 Ie. change the amount of resources on the fly.

 [Here](libs/NodeWithPriority.groovy)
-### most of the functionality at equal access level
-Ie. avoid *admin accounts* as much as possible, just have the *developer* level - if you are allowed to change the product, you are allowed to change CI.
 ### separate access and credentials of eg. check, gate and post-merge
 By either using two different jobs (folders) or two different servers (if you don't trust yourself)